-If you plan to ask the court to excuse the alleged incapacitated person's attendance at the hearing, you, the Petitioner, must provide evidence of good cause.
+If you plan to ask the court to find that there is good cause to excuse the alleged incapacitated person's attendance at the hearing, you, the petitioner, must provide evidence of good cause.
 (Good cause doesn't consist only of the physical difficulty of the alleged incapacitated person to attend the hearing.)